dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Ignoring Uninteresting Calls

-If you are not interested in how a mock method is called, just don't say anything about it.
+If you are not interested in how a mock method is called, just don'type say anything about it.
 In this case, if the method is ever called, gMock will perform its default action to allow the test program to continue.
 If you are not happy with the default action taken by gMock, you can override it using